serayuzgur/crates/README.md

 [![Visual Studio Marketplace Rating](https://img.shields.io/visual-studio-marketplace/r/serayuzgur.crates)](https://img.shields.io/visual-studio-marketplace/r/serayuzgur.crates)
 [![GitHub stars](https://img.shields.io/github/stars/serayuzgur/crates.svg)](https://github.com/serayuzgur/crates/stargazers)

+This project is now archived.
+Please use the renamed and maintained version [Dependi](https://github.com/filllabs/dependi) instead.

+## Transition to Dependi for Next-Generation Dependency Management!

+Dear Crates Users,

+Since 2018, Crates has become the most loved and used dependency management extension within the Rust community.
+Due to increased demand and numerous feature requests, we have decided to dedicate our full efforts to enhancing this product.
+As a result, we are excited to introduce Dependi, our new and more powerful extension that builds on the foundation of Crates.

+Important Update:
+Crates is now deprecated and will no longer receive updates or bug fixes.
+However, Dependi will be continuously updated to ensure you always have the best tools at your disposal.

+Why Migrate to Dependi?

+- Continuous Updates: Unlike Crates, which will no longer be updated, Dependi will receive regular updates and improvements.

+- Broad Language Support: In addition to Rust, Dependi now supports Go, JavaScript, and Python.

+- Enhanced Security: Keep your projects safer with advanced security reports.
+- Seamless Updates: Effortlessly manage all your dependency updates with a single command.

+- Comprehensive Documentation: Access extensive documentation for Rust, Go, JavaScript, and Python.

+Dependi Versions:

+- Core Version: Dependi Core offers an extended feature set including the all feature set of Crates and it will be free always.

+- Pro Version: For a limited time, enjoy a free trial period of our advanced version, which includes many new and powerful features.

+Discover Dependi now and take advantage of its powerful features by [clicking here](https://www.dependi.io/) to join the next generation of dependency management!

+Thank you for your loyalty and support to Crates.
+With Dependi, stronger and more efficient projects await you!

 ## Crates: Simplify Dependency Management in Rust & VSCode

 Welcome to **Crates**, the ultimate Rust extension for VSCode!
 Simplify your dependency management with ease while using Cargo.toml for your project.